webpack/webpack.js.org/content/api/configuration.md

 `loaders: [ "babel-loader", "eslint-loader" ]` - An array of loaders to use on these modules

-W> Note that loaders are always read from **right to left** whether passed via a delimited string or an array.
-In the example above, the [eslint-loader]() will lint, and possibly fix syntax in, the JavaScript modules and then hand them off to the [babel-loader]() for transpiling.
+W> Note that loaders are always read from **right to left** whether passed via a string or an array.
+In the example above, the [eslint-loader]() will lint the JavaScript modules and then hand them off to the [babel-loader]() for transpiling.

 ---